 Additive Manufacturing (3D Printing) and ERP

-To print 3D objects, a company needs the right equipment and software integrated into their systems.
+To print 3D objects, a company needs the right equipment and software integrated into its systems.
 3D printed objects can be made from imaging and models in a computer program or can even be created from scanned drawings as well.
 To support additive manufacturing, a company will not only need the 3D printer, but also the necessary integrations to make it functional for creating the products or objects needed.

-Additive manufacturing gives a nod to the prototyping process that has been in place in many industries for decades, but the advent of 3D printing has introduced a new method of creating models, parts, and objects that has been used successfully for the past few years in the aerospace, military and defense, and food and drug industries.
+Additive manufacturing gives a nod to the prototyping process that has been in place in many industries for decades, but the advent of 3D printing has introduced a new method of creating models, parts, and objects that have been used successfully for the past few years in the aerospace, military and defense, and food and drug industries.

 3D printing capabilities are ushering in a new wave of operational innovation and product creation, which will undoubtedly have a big impact on manufacturers and supply chains around the world as additive manufacturing gains momentum across more industries in the coming years.

-Not all materials are perfectly suited to 3D printing, and there is added complexity in obtaining raw materials and planning for creation of new products or parts with additive manufacturing.
+Not all materials are perfectly suited to 3D printing, and there is added complexity in obtaining raw materials and planning for the creation of new products or parts with additive manufacturing.
 Whether a company is creating parts and products through additive manufacturing processes or obtaining 3D printed materials from another company as part of their packaging or machine functions, ERP functionality will be a vital part of the process.

 The Interplay Between ERP and Additive Manufacturing

 ERP solutions are rooted in the manufacturing industry and are heavily embraced as a vital part of planning, tracking, and analyzing the movement of goods throughout the supply chain.

 Additive manufacturing and 3D printing are going to reshape how companies use their ERP systems.
 Here’s a closer look at some of the ways that ERP systems and functionality will be impacted as more companies consider additive manufacturing in their supply chain and logistics operations.